 Australian volunteers have supported a wide range of Tongan partner organisations to achieve their development goals since 1965.

-Sunday in Tonga is celebrated as a day of rest and worship.
-The church supports both the spiritual needs of the population, and also functions as the primary social hub.
+Sunday in Tonga is legally proclaimed as a day of rest and worship.
+The church supports both the spiritual needs of the population, and functions as the primary social hub.

 Tongan is the first language in Tonga with English as the second language.
 Tongans make use of different Tongan words and expressions when addressing, referring to, or speaking in the presence of persons of different social standing.